 Figures 5 and 6 show the results of the simulated turbulence components in the time and frequency domains, respectively.
 The theoretical von Kármán spectra are included in Fig. 6 for validation.
-As observed in Fig. 5, the turbulence components over a rougher terrain with z0=1 m shows higher magnitude and more high-frequency contents than the case with z0= 0.1 m.
+As observed in Fig. 5, the turbulence components over rougher terrain with z0=1 m shows higher magnitude and more high-frequency contents than the case with z0= 0.1 m.
 The same conclusion is also obtained from Fig. 6.
 Furthermore, the simulated turbulence spectra agree well with the theoretical von Kármán spectra in the frequency range (1-10 rad/s) for both cases.
 The pre-warped Tustin transformation approach of turbulence modeling captures the effect of terrain roughness on turbulence velocities in frequencies from 1-10 rad/s, which are the most important frequencies from a pilot workload perspective.